Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Compromise approach

-While not of primary interest for the CDs, as they are formally derived in order to achieve a pre-specified behavior of the frequentist error rates when robustly borrowing information, it can still be of interest to evaluate common Bayesian operating characteristics (OCs).
-Bayesian or `average' OCs for testing have been discussed by \citet{best2024} in the form of average type I error rate and power.
-In the hybrid-control situation, average type I error rate and power are obtained by integrating over the informative prior distribution for the control arm mean $\theta_C$.
-Formally, following \citet{best2024}, these are defined as
+\paragraph{Average type I error rate and power} Bayesian or `average' OCs for testing have been recently discussed by \citet{best2024} in the form of average type I error rate and power.
+While frequentist maximum TIE rate can be seen as the most pessimistic estimate of the probability of making a type I error, average OCs allow incorporating realistic assumptions about the parameter of interest in such evaluation.
+Average metrics are strongly related to frequentist ones - as they can be seen as averages of frequentist test error rates according to a specific prior, called \emph{sampling} or \emph{design} prior.
+In this sense, we regard frequentist and average quantities as non-competing and complementary.
+In the hybrid-control situation, average test error rates are obtained by integrating over the informative prior distribution for the control arm mean $\theta_C$.
+Formally, following \citet{best2024}

-where $\pi^s_C$ denotes the \emph{sampling} prior for $\theta_C$ and $\pi^a_C$ the \emph{analysis} prior.
+where $\pi^s_C$ denotes the sampling prior for $\theta_C$ and $\pi^a_C$ the analysis prior.
 The difference lies in the fact that the sampling prior represents the assumed `true' prior and is used for the data-generating process, while the analysis prior is used for fitting the data and obtaining the posterior distribution and test decisions.
 In this context $\beta^{\pi^a}$ is the power function obtained when decisions $d$ are taken according to the chosen analysis prior or approach.
-The sampling and analysis prior can coincide, but more generally this construction can be used to evaluate average OCs of dynamic borrowing approaches when the true data-generating process is consistent with the informative prior $\pi_C$, or a collection of potential data-generating process priors, while the analysis is performed under an alternative, possibly robust, $\pi^a$.
+The sampling and analysis prior can coincide, but more generally this construction can be used to evaluate average OCs when the true data-generating process is consistent with the informative prior $\pi_C$, or a collection of potential data-generating process priors, while the analysis is performed under an alternative, possibly robust, $\pi^a$.
 When $\delta\leq\delta_0$, average TIE rate is obtained, while $\delta>\delta_0$ gives the average power.
+Note that when rejection regions differ between approaches, their average error rates can also differ.